Posted on September 6, 2023 by Scott Pickus

 This year marks DynaScan Technology’s 25th anniversary.
-From its founding in 1998, the company has undergone a remarkable evolution, consistently pushing the boundaries of what’s possible in display technology.
+Since its founding in 1998, the company has undergone a remarkable evolution, consistently pushing the boundaries of what’s possible in display technology.

 As we reflect on the past 25 years, it is evident that DynaScan’s unwavering focus on delivering cutting-edge premium visual solutions has shaped both the trajectory of the industry and defined DynaScan as the driving force for innovation in the field.